blockchainsllc/in3-docs/docs/bitcoin.md

 - Block header (block `X`)
 - Finality block header (block `X+1`, ..., `X+n`)

-In terms of Bitcoin, finality is the assurance or guarantee that a block and its included transactions will not be revoked once comitted to the blockchain.
-Bitcoin uses a probabilistic finality in which the probability that a block will not be reverted increases as the block sinks deeper into the chain.
-The deeper the block, the more likely that the fork containing that block is the longest chain.
-After being 6 blocks deep into the Bitcoin blockchain it is very unlikely - but not impossible - of that block being reverted.
-(For more information see [here](https://medium.com/mechanism-labs/finality-in-blockchain-consensus-d1f83c120a9a))

 The finality for block `X` can be proven as follows:

 The proof data contains the block header of block `X` as well as `n` following block headers as finality headers.
 In Bitcoin every block header includes a `parentHash`-field which contains the block hash of its predecessor.
 By checking this linking the finality can be proven for block `X`.
 Meaning the block hash of block `X` is the `parentHash` of block `X+1`, the hash of block `X+1` is the `parentHash` of block `X+2`, and so on.
 If this linking correct until block `X+n` (i.e. the last finality header) then block `X` can be considered as final (Hint: as mentioned above Bitcoin uses a probabilistic finality, meaning a higher `n` increases the probability of being actual final).